Postdoctoral Scholars and Doctoral Fellows

 Stav Zeitouni

-Stav is an incoming Postdoctoral Scholar at the Center for Private Law Theory.
-She is currently completing a JSD degree from New York University School of Law, where she was a Fellow at the Information Law Institute and a Visiting Fellow at Yale Law School’s Information Society Project.
-Her dissertation explores the propertization of information privacy law, and includes an exploration of the social psychological roots linking privacy and property, as well as the intersection between copyright and personal data.
+Stav is a Postdoctoral Scholar at the Center for Private Law Theory.
+She holds a JSD degree from New York University School of Law, where she was a Fellow at the Information Law Institute and a Visiting Fellow at Yale Law School’s Information Society Project.
+Her research lies at the intersection of intellectual property and information privacy law, with a particular focus on propertization processes and the integration of social psychological theories into legal theory.
 Stav holds an LL.M. in Legal Theory from NYU and an undergraduate degree in law and psychology from the Hebrew University of Jerusalem.
 Prior to her graduate studies, she clerked in the Office of the Attorney General in Israel.

 Doctoral Fellows